 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

-The General National Congress (GNC) replaced the National Transition Council in August 2012.
-In 2014, a new parliament was voted into power, known as the Council of Representatives (CoR), which relocated to the eastern city of Tobruk, leaving Tripoli controlled by powerful militia groups.
+The General National Congress GNC replaced the National Transition Council in August 2012.
+In 2014, a new parliament was voted into power, known as House of Representatives (HOR) which relocated to the eastern city of Tobruk, leaving Tripoli controlled by powerful militia groups.
 These militia have taken advantage of the power vacuum caused by the outgoing GNC and the new parliament.
-Late in 2015, the UN brokered an agreement to form a new “unity” government, the Presidency Council, headed by the unity Prime Minister Fayez Sarraj, yet both Tripoli and Tobruk administrations have been reluctant to acknowledge its authority.
-Mr. Sarraj set up a headquarters in Tripoli in March 2016 in a heavily-guarded naval base.
+Late in 2015, the UN brokered an agreement to form a new “unity” government, the Presidency Council, headed by the unity Prime Minister Fayez Sarraj, yet both Tripoli and Tobruk administration have been reluctant to acknowledge its authority.
+Mr. Sarraj set up a headquarters in Tripoli in March 2016 in a heavily guarded naval base.
 This new government faces opposition from two rival governments and a number of militias.
-As a result, public policy functions, such as government interventions to support affordable housing delivery, have effectively stalled and budgets have not been approved for ministries or government programmes.
+As a result public policy functions such as government interventions to support affordable housing delivery have effectively stalled and budgets have not been approved for ministries or government programmes.

-Since the revolution, oil revenues have decreased by 90 percent, there are frequent electric outages and little formal business activity.
+Since the political turmoil, oil revenues have decreased by 90 percent, there are frequent electric outages and little formal business activity.
 Some sources claim that nearly a third of the country’s population has fled to Tunisia as refugees.
-Key challenges that Libya faces include restoring the rule of law, putting in place a functional government, reducing dependency on the petroleum industry, and reaching consensus on strategies for reconstruction and long-term development.
+Key challenges that Libya faces include restoring the rule of law, putting in place a functional government, reducing dependency on the petroleum industry, and reaching consensus on strategies for reconstruction and long term development.

 Access to Finance

 Development of Libya’s financial sector has stagnated due to Libya’s instability, high inflation and a sustained liquidity crisis.
-The Council of Representatives established a second central bank operating in eastern Libya, which printed its own Libyan dinars due to liquidity crisis, injecting an estimated four billion illegitimate Libyan dinars into the economy.
+The house of Representatives established a second central bank operating in eastern Libya, which printed its own Libyan’s dinars due to liquidity crisis, injecting an estimated four billion illegitimate Libya’s dinars into the economy.

 For years, the banking sector in Libya has been very isolated.
-Early in 1970, when Gaddafi came to power, all the banks were nationalized, and international sanctions through the 1990s limited foreign investment in Libya.
-Libya’s banking sector was dominated by five state-owned banks (which control around 85 percent of banking assets), 16 commercial banks, four specialized credit institutions, five insurance companies and a recently established stock market.
+Early in1970, when Gaddafi came to power, all the banks were nationalized, and international sanctions through the 1990s limited foreign investment in Libya.
+Libya’s banking sector was dominated by five state owned banks (which controlled about 85 percent of banking assets), 16 commercial banks, four specialised credit institutions five insurance companies and a recently established stock market.

-A process of privatization and banking reform commenced in 2007, with some foreign banks authorized to acquire shares in public banks, the legalization of joint ventures between foreigners and local investors in 2010 and a rise of interest in seeking new banking licenses.
+A process of privatisation and banking reform commenced in 2007, with some foreign banks authorised to acquire shares in public banks, the legalisation of joint ventures between foreigners and local investors in 2010 and a rise of interest in seeking new banking licenses.

-Bank lending for housing finance is restricted due to high collateral requirements, the lack of a Libyan land registry or credit bureau and inadequate central bank regulation.
-Libya has a very low loan-to-deposit ratio, with the most recent data reporting 23.4 percent, as of March 2013, compared to an average of 80 percent for the region.
-The Savings and Real Estate Investment Bank would grant subsidized housing loans to Libyan citizens at zero interest rate and tenures of up to 30 years.
+Bank lending for housing finance is restricted due to high collateral requirements, lack of a Libyan land register or credit bureau and inadequate central bank regulation.
+Libya has a very low loan–to–deposit ratio, with the most recent data reporting 23.4 percent, as of March 2013, compared to an average of 80 percent for the region.
+The Savings and Real Estate Investment Bank would grant subsidised housing loans to Libyan citizens at zero interest rate and tenures up to 30 years.
 Yet, there was a lack of independent oversight, which allowed mismanagement and many Libyans view these loans as grants, so there are very high default rates.
-The bank’s poor targeting of home loans and lack of enforcement of repayments distort the housing finance market and restrict the development of a functioning mortgage system.
+The bank’s poor targeting of home loans and lack of enforcement for repayment distort the housing finance market and restrict the development of a functioning mortgage system.

 Domestic credit to the private sector has risen to 35.7 percent of GDP in 2015, largely due to falling GDP, rather than more lending.
-The ratio of housing finance to GDP ratio is estimated to have remained small, at below one percent.
-Unless allocated a loan through the government program, for which households who do not yet own a home are qualified, it is particularly difficult for low-income or small borrowers to access finance for housing.
+The ratio of housing finance to GDP ratio is estimated to have remained low, at below one percent.
+Unless allocated a loan through the government program, for which households who do not yet own a home qualify for, it is particularly difficult for low income or small borrowers to access finance for housing.

-In 2013, the government passed a law to enforce a strict Islamic Banking regime and ban interest in financial transactions starting in January 2015, being the third Middle Eastern country, behind Iran and Sudan, to ban non-Sharia compliant banking.
+In 2013, the government passed a law to enforce a strict Islamic Banking regime and ban interest in financial transactions starting in January 2015.
+Libya being the third Middle Eastern country behind Iran and Sudan, to ban non-sharia compliant banking.
 Nevertheless, lack of government control of the country has left enforcement of this policy in limbo and many commercial banks have ceased lending, effectively paralyzing the banking sector.

-Housing is very difficult to access on the private market, due to the small amount of private land available for purchase and development, and the small secondary market in formal housing resale.
-As a result, most households in the past would sit on waiting lists for years until they are able to access a subsidized house from the Libyan government, often living in poorly serviced informal neighborhood or overcrowded units housing multiple families.
+Housing is very difficult to access on the private market due to the small amount of private land available for purchase and development.
+As a result most households in the past would sit on waiting list for years until they are able to access a subsidised house from the Libyan government, often living in poorly serviced informal neighbourhoods or overcrowded units housing multiple families.

 In 2007, a minimum wage was established at US$200 per month for an individual worker, yet the enforcement of this minimum is not clear.
-Overall unemployment was estimated at 33 percent by the World Bank in 2012 and even higher for youth, up to 50 percent, with the majority of unemployed holding university degrees.
-During the civil unrest following the revolution, unemployment is expected to have continued to rise and the earning capacity of residents has fallen due to disruptions in business.
-At the same time, prices have increased, which has negatively affected the purchasing power of the lowest-income and least resilient households.
+Overall unemployment was estimated at 33 percent in 2012 and even higher for youth, up to 50 percent, with the majority of the unemployed holding university degrees.
+As a result of the political situation unemployment is expected to rise and the earning capacity of Libyans has continued to fall due to disruption in government and in business.

-Housing supply in Libya has historically been the main responsibility of the government with the government providing free education, transport, healthcare and public housing – offered to households with zero percent interest loans – under Gaddafi’s regime.
+Housing in Libya has historically been the main responsibility of the government with the government providing free education, transport, healthcare and public housing offered to households with zero percent interest loans under Gaddafi’s regime.
+In the 1970’s the government had an ambitious programme for housing as a result the shortage experienced in the late 1960s was eliminated as a matter of fact there was a surplus between 1973 up to 1981.
+In 1973 there were 17 274 residential units in surplus.
+The surplus decreased yearly till 1982 when there appeared to be a shortage which has continued till today.
 From 1989 to 1996, around 75 percent of housing was constructed by the public sector.
-From 1997 onwards, the government has continued to play an instrumental role in housing supply.
-Activity in the housing construction and real estate sector has been halted by the unrest.
+From 1997 onward, the government has continued to play an instrumental role in housing supply.
+Activity in the housing construction and real estate sector has been halted by the political turmoil.
 In 2014, the housing shortage was estimated at 350 000, yet there has been a lot of destruction in cities and displacement of people, which will exacerbate housing shortage estimates once peace is restored.

 The Housing and Infrastructure Board (HIB) of the Ministry of Housing and Utilities (MHU) was traditionally responsible for the implementation of public works contracts.
 HIB works on infrastructure and public building projects, along with managing the state’s residential projects on a turn-key basis, contracting with both national and multinational firms.

 At its creation in 2007, HIB was tasked with building 200 000 units.
-Official figures from the MHU in 2012 indicated that 134 341 housing units were under construction, 94 500 were in their bidding phase and 11 121 had been completed.
-The entire program has been on hold since , with an estimated US$11 billion worth of uncompleted housing projects under construction.
-EU-imposed sanctions on HIB, that had put restrictive measures in place since 2011, were lifted in January 2014, yet due to the poor security situation, the majority of HIB’s projects have remained unfinished.
+Official figures from the MHU in 2012 indicated that 134 341 housing units were under construction, 94 500 were in their biding phase and 11 121 had been completed.
+The entire programme has been on hold since, with an estimated US$ 11 billion worth of uncompleted housing projects under construction.
+EU imposed sanctions on HIB, that had put restrictive measures in place since 2001, were lifted in January 2014, yet due to the poor security situation, the majority of HIB projects have remained unfinished.

-Since 2011, many foreign and local investors involved in housing construction in Libya have been forced to abandon or face interruptions in their work.
-Efforts to recommence have been disrupted by continued insecurity, arguments over payment for delays, and increased costs in the intervening period.
+Since 2011, many foreign and local investors involved in housing construction in Libya has been forced to abandon or face interruptions in their work.
+Efforts to recommence have been disrupted by continued insecurity, arguments over payments for delays, and increased cost in the intervening period.
 This had resulted in very limited new supply and an increasing housing backlog.
-In December 2013, AECOM announced a partnership with HIB worth over US$205 million for 25 months, yet the programme has not been implemented due to the unstable security situation.
+In December 2013, AECOM announced partnership with HIB worth over US$205million for 25 months, yet the programme has not been implemented due to the unstable security situation.
 Another international firm, Egypt’s Al Abd halted work on housing projects worth US$102 million in 2015 over ongoing security tensions.

-Following the revolution, property markets have been in disarray as many former owners of confiscated land returned to lobby for reform of the property laws and compensation.
-Draft bills on property ownership were brought before parliament, however nothing has been passed due to the political fragmentation and controversy of such reforms.
-The situation is further complicated by the fact that many properties have been resold since confiscation and property registration papers were destroyed in the early 1980s.
+Following the revolution, property markets have been in disarray as many former owners of confiscated land returned to lobby for reform of the property laws and compensations.
+Draft bills on property were brought before parliament; however nothing has been passed due to the political fragmentation and controversy of such reforms.
+The situation is further complicated by the fact that many properties have been resold since confiscation and property registration were destroyed in the early 1980s.
 It is estimated that up to three-quarters of homes in Tripoli could have been formerly confiscated properties.

-Until the ambiguity of property rights is resolved, the banks will remain reluctant to register property as collateral.
-The property market is further constrained due to difficulties in the ease of doing business and because corruption remains so high in Libya.
-Transparency International’s 2015 Corruption Perceptions Index rated Libya at 161st in the world, out of 167 countries.
+Until the ambiguity of property rights is resolved the banks will remain reluctant to register property as collateral.
+The property market is further constrained due to insecurity and difficulties in the ease of doing business and because corruption remains so high in Libya.
+Transparency International‘s 2016 Corruption Perceptions Index rated Libya 170th in the world out of 176 countries.